 Cancel Automatic Billing

-Now that your card is disabled, notify anybody who might legitimately try to use the card.
-Billers might take payments from the card automatically each month, but those payments won’t go through anymore.
-Let your billers know this ahead of time, and provide a replacement card number so that you can avoid fees and inconveniences.
+After your card is disabled, notify anybody who might legitimately try to use the card.
+Billers might take payments from the card automatically each month, but those payments won’t go through successfully anymore.
+Notify billers ahead of time, and provide a replacement card number so that you can avoid fees and inconveniences.

-In some cases, your bank might allow a few more charges to come through if those charges were regularly hitting the card previously (for the past six months, for example).
-This gives you a little extra time to update everything, but check with your bank to be sure.
+In some cases, your bank might allow a few charges to come through if those charges are known to be legitimate.
+For example, charges that regularly hit your card for the past six months are not as suspect as new purchases.
+That practice provides extra time to update everything, but check with your bank before you assume anything.

 Now that you’ve secured the card against fraudulent use, you may wonder how much this event will cost you.
-It’s most likely that your only cost will be a fee paid to your card issuer for a replacement card.
+In a best-case scenario, your only cost is a fee to your card issuer for a replacement card.

-As you can see, the faster you act, the safer you are.
+After 60 days, you may be 100% responsible for charges.
+The faster you act, the safer you are.